-Genuinely perplexed at 2AM, twelve hours before my deadline (that I spent weeks working on and yet still had not done), I googled “should students do all-nighters?”
-Lo and behold, the search results were mostly tips on how to pull them, with a few articles advising to consider being more organised and procrastinating less instead.
+Genuinely perplexed at 2AM, twelve hours before my deadline (that I spent weeks working on and yet still had not finished), I googled “should students do all-nighters?”
+Lo and behold the search results: mostly tips on how to pull them, with a few articles advising to consider being more organised and procrastinating less instead.
 Thanks, I’ll go undo my months of procrastination right now!

 Obviously, one all-nighter won’t kill me – I would know, having pulled so many previously.
 It will, however, mess with my already difficult sleep pattern.
 It will make me non-functional for the rest of the day after the deadline (that I could spend working or doing something else productive).
 It will certainly increase the overall amount of stress and burnout feelings.
 The quality of my work will also not be as good as it could have been with some more time.
 (Did I mention I am also a huge perfectionist?)

-I don’t know if there is an expectation on the uni’s side prioritises grades over mental and physical health, but there is certainly peer pressure to do just that.
+I don’t know if there is an expectation on the uni’s side that we should prioritise grades over mental and physical health, but there is certainly peer pressure to do just that.
 And I don’t know what I should do.
 I don’t know what I can do at this point – my mental processes are shutting down as I type this.

 Oh God, I am a terrible student.